brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

     # A tibble: 4 × 8
       category trials  size    f_c   f_t    rr    rd   nnt
       <chr>     <int> <dbl>  <dbl> <dbl> <dbl> <dbl> <dbl>
-    1 large         5  1548 0.0809 0.207  2.56 0.126  7.92
+    1 EW-LC         5  1548 0.0809 0.207  2.56 0.126  7.92
-    2 early         9  2057 0.296  0.464  1.57 0.168  5.95
+    2 EW-SC         9  2057 0.296  0.464  1.57 0.168  5.95
-    3 late          4   920 0.262  0.431  1.64 0.169  5.93
+    3 LW-SC         4   920 0.262  0.431  1.64 0.169  5.93
-    4 basilar       4   988 0.206  0.349  1.69 0.143  7.00
+    4 BS            4   988 0.206  0.349  1.69 0.143  7.00

 ### Treatment effect estimation

-Thrombectomy is expected to increase the probability of a favorable outcome in a new trial by 19% (95% PI 5.7% - 33.2%) for small stroke treated in an early time window, 18% (95% PI 5.0% - 32.5%) for small srokes treated in an extended time window, 16% (95% PI 4.2 - 30.7%) for basilar strokes, and 9% (95% PI 2.0% - 21.6%) for large strokes treated
+Thrombectomy is expected to increase the probability of a favorable outcome in a new trial by 19% (95% PI 5.7% - 33.2%) for small stroke treated in an early time window, 18% (95% PI 5.0% - 32.5%) for small strokes treated in an late time window, 16% (95% PI 4.2 - 30.7%) for basilar strokes, and 9% (95% PI 2.0% - 21.6%) for large strokes treated
 in an early time window (figure 1).

 ### Clinical importance

-What counts as a clinically important effect size is an essentially normative judgement.
+What counts as a clinically important effect size will vary by clinician.
 We consider three reasonable treatment effect thresholds, and their associated predictive probabilities (figure 2).

 #### Greater than 1% absolute improvement in predicted probability of functional independence

-The predicted probability of an effect size greater than 1% in a new trial is about equal across all stroke types, 97% for large, compared to 98% for small, 98% with late window, and 98% with basilar occlusion.
+The predicted probability of an effect size greater than 1% in a new trial is about equal across all stroke types, 97% for large strokes treated in an early time window, compared to 98% for small strokes treated in an early time window, 98% for small strokes treated in a late time window, and 98% for basilar strokes.
 A 1% effect size corresponds to a number needed to treat of 100.

 #### Greater than 10% absolute improvement in predicted probability of functional independence

-The predicted probability of an effect size greater than 10% in a new trial is still very likely for small, late and basilar (86%, 84%, and 78%, respectively), but worse than a coin flip for large (42%).
+The predicted probability of an effect size greater than 10% in a new trial is still very likely for small strokes treated in an early or late time window and for basilar strokes (86%, 84%, and 78%, respectively), but a little less than a coin flip for large strokes treated in an early time window (42%).
 A 10% effect size corresponds to a number needed to treat of 10.

 #### Greater than 20% absolute improvement in predicted probability of functional independence

-The predicted probability of an effect size greater than 20% in a new trial is quite possible for small and late strokes (45%, 41%, respectively), less likely but still within realm of possibility for basilar (32%), and highly unlikely for large (7%).
+The predicted probability of an effect size greater than 20% in a new trial is a little less than a coin flip for small stroke treated in an early or late time window (45%, 41%, respectively), and less likely but still within the realm of possibility for basilar stroke (32%).
+However, the probability for large strokes treated in an early time window is highly unlikely (7%).
 A 20% effect size corresponds to a number needed to treat of 5.

 ### Baseline risk

-Baseline risk – the predicted probability of achieving the outcome without treatment – is a key metric that further clarifies the clinical significance of our effect size estimates.
-The expected probabilities of functional independence for a patient enrolled in the control arm of a new stroke trial are, in descending order, 30% (95% PI 16.7% - 47.9%) for small, 26% (95% PI 13.2% - 44.9%) for late, 20% (95% PI 10.0 - 36.0%) for basilar, and 8% (95% PI 3.9% - 17.5%) for large stroke (figure 3).
+Baseline risk – the predicted probability of achieving the outcome without treatment – is a key metric that further clarifies the clinical significance of our effect size estimates, but is left out of most meta-analyses.
+The baseline risk for a patient enrolled in the control arm of a new stroke trial varies widely.
+In descending order, the probabilities are 30% (95% PI 16.7% - 47.9%) for small strokes treated in an early time window, 26% (95% PI 13.2% - 44.9%) for small strokes treated in a late time window, 20% (95% PI 10.0 - 36.0%) for basilar strokes, and 8% (95% PI 3.9% - 17.5%) for large strokes treated in an early time window (figure 3).

 ### Heterogeneity estimation

+Estimated treatment effect heterogeneity is an important but often overlooked component of meta-analysis.
 The Bayesian I-squared statistic, defined as the percent portion of variation in the estimated treatment effect due to between-trial heterogeneity and not sampling variation was 46.6% (95% PI 29.3% - 60.2%).
 In contrast to frequentist analyses, the I-squared statistic is of less relevance in this Bayesian analysis, since the reported treatment effects themselves are derived from the posterior predictive distributions, which intrinsically incorporate the estimated between-trial heterogeneity.
-We report I-squared here to comply with PRISMA guidelines.
+In this sense, and unlike simple average treatment effect estimates from standard meta-analyses, the main results of our model already incorporate the uncertainty deriving from between-trial heterogeneity.

 ## Discussion